 Dr Richard Slade

-‘Resilience’ is a popular and arguably overused expression.
+‘Resilience’ is a popular and arguably overused expression these days.
 Exploring the pages of the mail online (http://www.dailymail.co.uk/), a news source that would probably struggle to claim fame for endorsing cutting edge contemporary thinking, sees football teams are praised for being resilient to their fixture demands and schools are mandated with a duty to ensure children are resilient to the dangers of radicalisation.
 As the term has flourished it has become ubiquitous and transferable.
 From terrorism to natural disasters to finance ratings to maintaining some personal harmony and sense of equilibrium resilience, the call for no matter how non-specific, is the order of the day.
 However, there is much less discussion about what resilience really means and how to achieve it.
 Surely there is a conceptual difference between the resilience demanded of football clubs and that required to prevent radicalisation and promote social cohesion?

 From ‘lifestyle’ coaches (http://www.inc.com/lolly-daskal/how-to-be-more-resilient-when-things-get-tough.html) to the financial press (http://www.neweconomics.org/publications/entry/financial-system-resilience-index) we are regularly told that we must become resilient to the pressures and uncertainly of everyday life.
 Yet this narrative opens up damaging possibilities for the distress which may arise through falling in the face of pressure arising from competing demands to be personalised.
 The cause of feeling consequent acute discomfort or even trauma for struggling to balance pressures is a failure in our capacity for ‘resilience’ rather than being generated by an environment over which we struggle to have influence – ‘your problem is you are not resilient enough’.
 Perhaps there’s more than a hint of neoliberal toleration of inequalities here.
 Those endowed with qualities which might make them resilient – for example stamina, confidence, good social skills – will flourish.
 Those with different strengths and capacities will struggle.
 So be it.